michaelSkaro/sparce/README.md

 '''

-from sparce import sparce as fs import pandas as pd from sklearn.preprocessing import OrdinalEncoder
+from sparce.sparce import sparce as fs import pandas as pd from sklearn.preprocessing import OrdinalEncoder